 Field Sobriety Tests are generally conducted by trained police officers to help determine a person’s blood alcohol content or sobriety.
 But these routine field sobriety tests may not be as accurate as they seem and most people can’t perform these tests even when they are completely sober.

-The three tests most commonly used by police are:
+The three field sobriety tests most commonly used by police on Colorado are:

 - The Horizontal Gaze Nystagmus test

 - The Walk and Turn Test

 Nystagmus is the involuntary eye movement that causes trembling or jerking.
 It is characterized by alternating smooth pursuit in one direction and rapid jerking in the other direction.

 To conduct the test, the officer positions a light or an item 12-15 inches away from the driver’s face and slowly moves the object from side to side.
 The officer is trained to check for any signs of involuntary movement or signs of nystagmus.
 If your eyes begin to jerk prior to reaching 45 degrees, the officer can use that as a clue that you have may have a blood alcohol level of more than .05%.

 Even though the horizontal gaze nystagmus test is deemed the most reliable of all three tests at 77% accuracy, it still leaves room for error.
 This depends on the proper administration, proper scoring, and proper training received by the officer.
 While it is true that alcohol can cause nystagmus, there are several other causes of nystagmus that have nothing to do with alcohol consumption such as: bodily or neurological disorders, medications and some prescription drugs, excessive amounts of caffeine or nicotine, head trauma and many others.